-This strategy was developed just before the Covid 19 lockdown and we have not been able to develop the consultation plan with our residents as we would have hoped.
-To ensure that our residents views are taken on board, we are now taking a rolling approach to our consultation by focusing with different resident and community groups using more non-traditional and more innovative mechanisms.
+This strategy was developed just before the Covid 19 lockdown and we have not been able to consult with our residents as we would have hoped.
+To ensure that our residents' views are taken on board in the work that we do, we are now taking a rolling approach to our consultation by developing more proactive and specific engagement with residents and resident groups using more non-traditional and innovative mechanisms.
 The results from this rolling consultation will feed into our ongoing action plan review and may also lead to updates to this Housing Strategy document.

-We will be strengthening our focus on performance and resident satisfaction as required by the Social Housing Regulator introduced in the recently published Social Housing White Paper.
+We are also developing our focus on performance and resident satisfaction to align with regulation of the Consumer Standard as set out within the Social Housing White Paper.

 Do you need this information in another language or reading format such as Braille, large print, audio or Easy Read?
 Please contact 020 7527 2000.

 To find out more information please contact: